hamza26051/Portfolio/README.md

 # Hamza Sheikh – AI Engineer Portfolio

 ## About Me
-I am an Artificial Intelligence undergraduate at FAST NUCES with practical experience in developing AI-driven applications using Python, TensorFlow, and Flask.
-My work focuses on building end-to-end systems that combine data preprocessing, model training, and deployment.
-I am passionate about solving real-world problems through machine learning and deep learning techniques.
+I am an Artificial Intelligence undergraduate at FAST NUCES with practical experience in developing AI driven applications using Python, TensorFlow, and Flask.
+My work focuses on building systems that combine data preprocessing, model training, and deployment.
+I am passionate about solving real world problems through machine learning and deep learning techniques.